Central Valley-Motherlode Pipe Trades Training Center

 - Applicants must possess a valid California Drivers License at the time of indenture.

-The written exam consists of reading comprehension, figure visualization, mechanical ability and basic math.
+The written exam is 100 questions and consists of reading comprehension, figure visualization, mechanical ability, and basic math.
 You must obtain at least a 75% to pass.
 Testing will take approximately 3 hours

 Apprentice Test Study Guide